davidhuser/resume.md/resume.md

  - Technology lead for a high-volume event-based implementation of DHIS2, strengthened real-time analytics and surveillance stability
  - Designed and developed DHIS2 apps, ODK-based data collection platform interoperability, legacy system migrations, and quality monitoring web services
  - Delivered a high-level design of a mortality surveillance platform
- - Troubleshot complex problems as part of customer support
+ - Troubleshot issues in the nexus of DHIS2 and systems/hosting as part of customer support

 ### <span>Project Assistant, Swiss Tropical and Public Health Institute, Basel</span> <span>Jul 2015 -- Oct 2017</span>